-Visit The Court Room, the Banqueting Hall, the RAF’s WWII Royal Observer Corps Operations Centre Headquarters (the only surviving one in the country), the Tudor Kitchen, courtyards and fabulous open gardens.
+Visit The Court Room, the Banqueting Hall, the Royal Observer Corps WWII Operations Room (the only surviving one in the country), the Tudor Kitchen, courtyards and fabulous open gardens.
 Through each room the Guildhall explores 700 years of local history and tells the story of the people who lived it.
 Live re-enactors will also appear on special occasions.

 National Trust Ickworth House, Park & Gardens

 The walled garden and seasonal meadow at the National Trust’s Ickworth House, Park and Gardens are especially magical picnic spots during the Spring and Summer.

 Afterwards wander at leisure across 1800 acres of parkland or head off on two wheels on one of the many trails in search of the sleeping dragon on her nest; She is well hidden so the first one who spots her definitely deserves a sticker!
 Or head to the Albana Woods to build a den and practice your bushcraft skills.

 You're spoilt for choice when it comes to picnic spots, or you can head to the cafe for delicious lunches, snacks, cakes, drinks and ice creams.